Lawley Primary School

 • data analysis

-• using School Support Plans and EHCP individual education plans to measure progress towards goals
+• using School Support Maps and EHCP individual education plans to measure progress towards goals

 • holding annual reviews for pupils with Education Health & Care Plans.